ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

 **API work**
 ------------

-Getting good APIs is a crucial part of making a good library.
-Seeing as this code is aiming to split out core parts into a reusable library then use that same library as an application getting the API right is a big deal.
+Getting good <abbr title="Application Programming Interface">API</abbr>s is a crucial part of making a good library.
+Seeing as this code is aiming to split out core parts into a reusable library then use that same library as an application getting the <abbr title="Application Programming Interface">API</abbr> right is a big deal.

 ### **Exception handling**

-In Python the exceptions that can be thrown in functions form an important part of the API of those functions.
+In Python the exceptions that can be thrown in functions form an important part of the <abbr title="Application Programming Interface">API</abbr> of those functions.
 This is because the users at the call site may need to do exception handling.

 One thing that makes the code much easier to consume is a good exception handling hierarchy.
 In some spots the base Exception is being raised.
 This makes it impossible for the caller to catch exceptions with any granularity, if they wish to catch any exception from the library they have to  catch this base Exception which means catching all the child class of Exception as well.
 Very frequently this is not what is wanted because a user only wishes to catch a small group of types of exceptions, if you raise a base Exception you prevent the user being able to do this.